lukejharmon/herpclass/papers.md

 Week of September 21:

 [Savage, A. E., C. G. Becker, and K. R. Zamudio.
 2015.
 Linking genetic and environmental factors in amphibian disease risk.
 Evol.
 Appl.
 8: 560.]({{ site.baseurl }}/assets/papers/savage.pdf)

+Week of October 5:

+[Beaupre, S.J. and C.E.
+Montgomery.
+2007.
+The meaning and consequences of foraging mode in snakes.
+In: The Evolutionary Consequences of Foraging Mode.
+S. Reilly, L. McBrayer, and D. Miles eds., Cambridge University Press.]({{ site.baseurl }}/assets/papers/montgomery.pdf)